hasanilyas/CARE-Test/README.md

    # Once you do the above changes run the Angular frontend app on localhost:4200 using the command
                           ==> ng serve --open
-  # and spring app on localhost:8080 using spring build or maven build
+  # And spring app on localhost:8080 using spring build or maven build
              Note for Maven build:
                     write "spring-boot:run" in goals while running app through maven build